adiktiv-technologies/obsidian-kreativ/README.md

 # Obsidian Kreativ

-Enhance your Obsidian experience with the power of Large Language Models (LLMs). `Obsidian Kreativ`, developed by Adiktiv Technologies, Inc., is an innovative plugin that allows users to dynamically interact with their notes.
-Leveraging advanced natural language processing, this tool aids in summarizing content, generating new ideas, and creating meaningful connections between notes.
+Elevate your Obsidian experience with the power of local Large Language Models (LLMs). `Obsidian Kreativ`, an innovative plugin, transforms your note-taking by enabling dynamic interaction with content.

+It leverages cutting-edge natural language processing to summarize, generate new ideas, and connect notes seamlessly, turning knowledge accumulation into a lively, interactive process.
+Incorporating local LLMs into Obsidian offers key advantages: Local processing enhances privacy and security, crucial for personal and professional knowledge management.
+Moreover, utilizing local LLMs eliminates the need for an OpenAI API key, allowing users to enjoy these advanced capabilities at no cost whatsoever.

 ## Features